netbeez/bash-style-guide/bash-style-guide.md

 ## General
 Always put logic/code inside functions.
 The only things that should go in the global scope is the environment settings, global variables, and the call to `main`.

 Use many, small, well-named functions.
 Even putting "simple" logic inside a named-function makes the code easier to read.
+Especially if the command might have a confusing name.

 Example: